Technology Assurance Group

 4. Better Alignment with Client Goals

-Regular QBRs ensure that your services remain aligned with your client's changing business objectives, allowing you to adapt and deliver more value over time.
+Regular SBRs ensure that your services remain aligned with your client's changing business objectives, allowing you to adapt and deliver more value over time.

 5. Data-Driven Decision Making

-By reviewing key performance indicators (KPIs) and metrics during QBRs, both you and your client can make more informed decisions about technology investments and strategies.
+By reviewing key performance indicators (KPIs) and metrics during SBRs, both you and your client can make more informed decisions about technology investments and strategies.

-The key to a successful QBR lies in thorough preparation.
+The key to a successful SBR lies in thorough preparation.
 Here's a checklist to ensure you're ready:

 1. Gather and analyze relevant data (e.g., service level agreement performance, ticket resolution times, system uptime)